During the late part of the 20th century, the Thai real estate market experienced a higher growth rate than practically anywhere else in Asia.

 Eventually, Thailand’s high-speed rail network will expand northeast, up through Laos and all the way to China as part of the Belt and Road Initiative.

-Cryptocurrency in Thailand
+Bitcoin and Crypto in Thailand

 While technically not lawful tender, cryptocurrencies in Thailand are governed under the Digital Assets Law.
 Buying, selling, and trading cryptocurrency, in and of itself, is legal in Thailand.